 Trying to “do good while doing well” — to select investments that match your values while earning the same returns you would without implementing such a screen — can be tricky.
 Diversified ESG funds may give you the best shot at not sacrificing returns but may only be loosely aligned with your values.
 More narrowly focused ESG funds might align better with your values but will likely rise and fall more often as that industry’s fortunes change, potentially giving you more volatility than you might want.

-If you need help developing a socially conscious investment plan, consider working with a financial advisor who can help you consider and prioritize your goals.
+If you need help developing a socially conscious investment plan, consider working with a financial professional who can help you consider and prioritize your goals.

 Learn more from MassMutual…